-a.
-Program Outcome Measures Reporting
+a) Program Outcome Measures Reporting

-As a K12 SWP grant recipient, LEAs may need to collect extra data elements in addition to those required by CDE.
+As a K12 SWP grant recipient, LEAs must collect extra data elements in addition to those required by CDE.
 The K12 SWP grant recipients (both Lead and K-12 Partner Agencies) must submit the required end-of-the-year files to CDE by November 1, immediately following the fiscal year for which data are being reported.

 Grant recipients must also notify their region's K-14 Technical Assistance Provider that data has been reported by the due date.
-The K12 Selection Committee, in consultation with the SWP Regional Consortium, may end contracts and grants from grantees that do not provide the required outcomes-based data.
+The Regional Consortium may end contracts and grants from grantees that do not provide the required outcomes-based data.

-In addition, to ensure that the K12 SWP legislative reporting requirements are met, beginning in 2021-22 all grant recipients, both lead and partnering LEAs, are required to upload end-of-year data files, as applicable and required by K12 SWP.
+In addition, to ensure that the K12 SWP legislative reporting requirements are met, all grant recipients, both lead and partnering LEAs, are required to upload end-of-year data files, as applicable and required by K12 SWP.

-In addition, to ensure that the K12 SWP legislative reporting requirements are met, all grant recipients, both lead and partnering LEAs, are required to do the following until an MOU is executed between CDE and CCCCO for information sharing on K-12 data:
+In addition, to ensure that the K12 SWP legislative reporting requirements are met, all grant recipients, both Lead LEA and K-12 Partner Agencies, are required to do the following: